Welcome back to Carnegie Mellon University. We hope that you are looking forward to a great year!

-Buildings with Hard KeysResidents assigned to a building (Fairfax, Neville, The Residence On Fifth, Shady Oak or Webster) that uses a hard key to enter should pick up their keys at the Housing Services office at The Residence On Fifth Service Desk.
+Buildings with Hard KeysResidents assigned to any building that uses a hard key to enter (Fairfax, Neville, The Residence On Fifth, Shady Oak or Webster) should pick up their keys at the Housing Services office at The Residence On Fifth Service Desk.

 Room Assignment and Roommate InformationAll upper-class students can view their room assignment and the name of their roommate(s) and their e-mail address under the "My Info" tab of Student Information Online (SIO).

 In most cases, only the name of the immediate roommate that you will be sharing a bedroom with will show up in the SIO.
 In cases of multi-room apartments (Webster, Fairfax, Shady Oak, Woodlawn, Roselawn, etc) as well as Resnik and West Wing suites, the names of your apartment-mates and suitemates will not appear.

 Optional ServicesUpper-class students who are interested in purchasing linens/towels, renting a Microfridge or signing up for personal property insurance should visit the Utilities and Services page for more information.

 ParkingParking is available throughout the campus for unloading your belongings.
 Please visit Parking & Transportation Services website for more information.

 If you are moving to our Oakland apartments, please find below temporary parking areas to unload your luggage:

 - Fairfax residents can pull up to the back entrance of the building where there is a drive off of Henry Street (and also access to their freight elevator)

 - Webster residents can pull in the entrance way off of Dithridge